 - Include your full name, email address, and date of submission.

-- Please include a 2-3 sentence bio.
-If your article is published we will request a jpg image via email.
+- Please include a 2-3 sentence bio at the end of your submission.
+If there is no bio, we will not accept your submission for publication.
+If your article is published, we will request a jpg image via email.

 Our editorial team gives each article a thorough copy edit for grammar, spelling, formatting, style, and more.
 The process is expedited when authors make an effort to proofread and apply proper grammar and spelling to article drafts.